fatimabazroun/SWE363-TEAM19/README.md

 `Sadeem Alotaibi:`
 Implemented and updated story pages with like, comment, view, follow/unfollow, and share features.
 Handled user access control and localStorage functionality in main.js.

+`Fatimah Alshabaan:`
+Built a responsive story content page featuring a header with image and metadata, interactive view/like counters, comment section, and author follow button.
+Implemented clean styling with a card-based layout, proper typography hierarchy, and mobile-responsive design using flexbox and media queries.
+Added share functionality and connected interactive elements to main.js for localStorage integration.